mguleryuz/four-meme-cli/memory-bank/activeContext.md

 - Multiple launch strategies implemented
 - CLI updated to support different strategies
 - Implementation needs testing with real credentials
+- All tests are now passing
+- Codebase is free of ts-ignore comments and has better type safety

 ## Active Decisions

+### Code Quality Improvements

+1. **Type Safety Enhancements**:

+   - Replaced ts-ignore comments with proper type definitions
+   - Used Object.defineProperty for accessing private methods in tests
+   - Implemented proper type assertions with 'as unknown as' pattern
+   - Improved mock function types, especially for globals like setTimeout

+2. **Test Improvements**:
+   - Fixed tests for engine service and strategy implementations
+   - Ensured mocks are properly set up and initialized
+   - Improved mock strategy implementations and factory
+   - Enhanced error handling in tests

 ### Token Bundling Implementation